- Fibrosis and simple cysts

 Granular cell tumors

 Granular cell tumors start in primitive (early) nerve cells.
 They are rarely found in the breast.
 Most are found in the skin or the mouth, but they are uncommon even in those places.
-They are almost always benign (not cancer).
+They are almost never cancer.

 A granular cell tumor of the breast can most often be felt as a firm lump that you can move, but some may be attached to the skin or chest wall.
-They are usually about ½ to 1 inch across and most often are found on the upper, inner part of the breast.
+They are usually about ½ to 1 inch across and most often are in the upper, inner part of the breast.

 This tumor is usually cured by removing it along with a small margin (rim) of normal breast tissue around it.